AdobeDocs/analytics.en/help/components/segmentation/seg-transition.md

 **What happens to Data Warehouse segments?**

 All existing Data Warehouse segments still work in Data Warehouse.
-Most Data Warehouse segments will also work in other components such as Analysis Workspace, Ad Hoc Analysis and Reports & Analytics.
+Most Data Warehouse segments will also work in other components such as Analysis Workspace and Reports & Analytics.

 You can create or edit a new Data Warehouse segments in the segment builder/manager.
 The Product Compatibility mechanism in the Segment Builder automatically determines whether a segment is compatible with Data Warehouse.

-**What happens to Favorites Segments (Ad Hoc Analysis)?**

-These Ad Hoc Analysis segments are displayed as regular segments in Adobe Analytics.

-They should not be confused with the Favorites feature in the Segment Manager that lets you mark segments as favorites.

 **What happens to Pre-Configured Segments?**